 An easy Chicken Pho recipe (Pho Ga), just like my mother’s recipe.
 Make an authentic and delicious Vietnamese Chicken Pho in less than 30 minutes with your Instant Pot or pressure cooker!
 Instructions for stovetop, Instant Pot and pressure cooker.
 Pho Noodle Soup A fragrant and soul-soothing Beef Pho Noodle Soup is often what I crave when only a steaming bowl of noodle soup will do.
 But when time is sparse and I

 A Vietnamese Beef Stew which is fragrant with lemongrass, star anise and cloves.
 Serve with crusty baguette or flat rice noodles.
 Recipe also for Instant Pot and pressure cooker.
-With all of the French recipes I have been posting lately on this blog, I thought it was time to change the tune a little and post one of my favourite Vietnamese recipes.
-But as I set about preparing this post, I realised that
+Vietnamese Beef Stew With all of the French recipes I have been posting lately on this blog, I thought it was time to change the tune a little and post one of my favourite Vietnamese recipes.
+But as I set about preparing this post,

 A classic and authentic recipe for Vietnamese Beef Pho Noodle Soup.
 This beef pho recipe uses oxtail and beef brisket for a delicious and full-flavoured pho broth.
 Tips on how to make pho at home!
 Beef Pho could perhaps be described as the national dish of Vietnam.
 But what many people don’t know is that Beef Pho is predominantly a breakfast dish in Vietnam.
 In some parts of the world, breakfast might be a